 As Christmas celebrates the coming of the Prince of Peace, so peace has often reigned on this occasion in the midst of war.
 An example from modern history would be the Christmas Truce of 1914, when British and German soldiers, on the night before Christmas, declared a spontaneous truce and met one another in No Man's Land, singing carols, exchanging coffee and cigarettes, sharing family photos, and even playing a game of soccer.
 It was not the only such occasion, and commanders from both sides made attempts to prevent it.
 And yet, there were men from both sides who befriended one another, even after "the war to end all wars."

 The Faith upon which the Incarnation is built, and the Church founded by Him to spread that message, have always been under siege, and the blood of Her martyrs has been the seed-bed of an ever-growing harvest.
-Witness the occurrence in November of last year, at a shopping mall food court in Ontario, in Excruciatingly-Politically-Correct Canada.
+Witness the occurrence in November of 2010, at a shopping mall food court in Ontario, in Excruciatingly-Politically-Correct Canada.
 This wouldn't happen for Eid-ah-Adha, the Islamic "festival of sacrifice," or for Ras as-Sana al-Hijreya, the Islamic New Year.
 No one will pull a stunt like this for a fabricated (and, unbeknownst to many, anti-Christian) holiday like Kwanzaa.
 And as this is written, NORAD is not monitoring the skies for Hanukkah Harry.
+(Sorry, Harry.)